Dollhouse Shingling Guide

 Plain Roof Top Trim

-You can leave your shingles as is, for a natural effect.
-If you do, I suggest you brush them lightly with a matte varnish, to bring out the natural grain designs and protect them.
-You can paint your shingles, any color you want, using any latex or acrylic craft paint.
+You can leave your shingles natural for an authentic look, but I recommend brushing them lightly with a matte varnish to enhance the grain and protect them.
+If you prefer, you can paint your shingles any color using latex or acrylic craft paint.

 Shingle Dye